cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 4.2.
 (The paper calls this a "secure sketch", but the underlying technique was later generalized in {{BBCGGI23}}, where it is called "arithmetic sketching".)
-The sketch ensures that evaluating a set of input shares on a set of unique candidate prefixes results in shares of a "one-hot" vector, i.e., a vector that is zero everywhere except for in at most one position.
+The sketch ensures that evaluating a set of input shares on a set of unique candidate prefixes results in shares of a zero vector or a "one-hot" vector, i.e., a vector that is zero everywhere except for in at most one position.
 Moreover, the value at that position should be one.

 The remainder of this section is structured as follows.
 The syntax of IDPFs is defined in {{idpf}}.
 The Poplar1 VDAF is defined in {{poplar1-construction}} in